MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/New-MgEducationMeAssignmentSubmissionResource.md

----
+﻿---
 external help file: Microsoft.Graph.Education-help.xml Module Name: Microsoft.Graph.Education online version: https://docs.microsoft.com/en-us/powershell/module/microsoft.graph.education/new-mgeducationmeassignmentsubmissionresource
 schema: 2.0.0
-ms.prod: "education"
 ---

 # New-MgEducationMeAssignmentSubmissionResource

 ## SYNOPSIS
 Add a educationSubmissionResource to a submission resource list.
-Only the student assigned to the submission can perform this operation.
+Only teachers and students can perform this operation.
 The operation will not succeed if the **allowStudentsToAddResources** flag is not set to `true`.
 To create a new file-based resource, upload the file to the resources folder associated with the submission.
 If the file doesn't exist or is not in that folder, the POST request will fail.